-The light source used in the optical setup was a 25 mW helium-neon laser.
+The light source used in the optical setup was a 25 mW, 633 nm helium-neon laser.
+A 8 μ m pinhole spatial filter was used to collimate and produce nearly planar wavefronts of the incoming laser.
 The laser beam split along two paths.
 The reference path, labeled "b", reflected off the beam-splitter and then was reflected directly back.
 The measurement path, labeled "a", passed through the beam-splitter and the "plasma lens" and was reflected back.
+The reflecting mirror in path "a" was placed on a mechanical stage to allow adjustment of the path length.
 The beams were then recombined and imaged onto a digital camera where the interferograms were stored.
 Analysis of the interferograms was performed in post-processing.